nshawn4675/nshawn4675.github.io/_posts/2021-02-01-Number-of-1-Bits.md

 ---
 layout: post
 title: "[LeetCode February Challange] Day 1 - Number of 1 Bits"
 date: 2021-02-01 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Array, Facebook, Google, Amazon, Bloomberg, Microsoft, Adobe, ByteDance, Uber, Apple, Flipkart, Salesforce, FactSet]
+tags: [Medium, Bit Manipulation, Facebook, Google, Amazon, Bloomberg, Microsoft, Adobe, ByteDance, Uber, Apple, Flipkart, Salesforce, FactSet, C++]
 ---
 Write a function that takes an unsigned integer and returns the number of '1' bits it has (also known as the [Hamming weight](http://en.wikipedia.org/wiki/Hamming_weight)).